The Key to Olympic Level Workplace Motivation

 SMART Goal Setting drowns in the daily whirlwind

 What was going on?
 Just setting goals did not seem good enough.
 Every student at a business school learns it.
 In every project management course, we are told to use SMART goals to be successful.
 (The acronym stands for Specific, Measurable, Achievable, Realistic, and Time-based).

 I never really liked the acronym – or the way it was conveyed.
 It always seemed a bit abstract and know-it-all… “Just be SMART…”.

 It seems so easy, but hardly anyone uses the SMART goal setting formula successfully inside businesses.
 The whirlwind of daily challenges often leaves too little room for the stiff, formulaic, and somewhat uninspiring SMART approach.
 And a goal – even a SMART goal – that is not understood by the team will not generate any motivational energy.

-The key to unlocking motivation in almost any environment is represented much better by the FAST model – an acronym and process created by Donald Sull, Senior Lecturer at the Massachusetts Institute of Technology.
+A far better way to unlock motivation and maintain performance is to use the FAST model – an acronym and process created by Donald Sull, Senior Lecturer at the Massachusetts Institute of Technology.
 From the beginning – FAST stands for:

 Frequently Discuss Goals, or they will be lost in the busyness of business.

 Ambitious Goals motivate more than easy goals because we all like a good challenge: one that does not overwhelm us, yet asks the best of us.
 We also enjoy the applause we receive for notable achievements.